 Remote Desktop Command Fixation Attacks

 The attack is rather simple.
-All the bad guys need to do is to compose a malicious RDP (for Windows Terminal Services) or ICA (for CITRIX) file and send it to the victim.
+All the attacker needs to do is to compose a malicious RDP (for Windows Terminal Services) or ICA (for CITRIX) file and send it to the victim.
 The victim is persuaded to open the file by double clicking on it.
-When the connection is established, the user will enter their credentials to login and as such let the hackers in.
-Vicious!
+When the connection is established, the user will enter their credentials to login and as such let the attacker in.

 [WFClient]